 For an artist interested in capturing life ‘hot off the griddle’ (as the painter Alice Neel once put it), there are only so many places one can seek inspiration.
-Once friends and family have posed for you, you’ve used up your photos, and your imagination is failing, one of the only remaining reliable sources of raw spirit is the street.
+Once friends and family have posed for you, you’ve used up your photos and your imagination is failing, one of the only remaining reliable sources of raw spirit is the street.
 Sure, you can hire a model or draw on pictures from popular culture, but there’s often something a bit contrived about the relationship between such subjects and the artist.
 To depict life as it comes naturally, unpasteurised, one must turn to the public domain.

 To curate an exhibition on the subject, Gagosian Gallery in New York has handed over the reins to Peter Doig.
-The Scottish artist is best known for cinematic paintings of disquieting imaginary scenes, often set in remote, public places such as the forest or a boat at sea, recalling his childhood in Canada.
+The Scottish artist is best known for cinematic paintings of disquieting imaginary scenes, often set in remote, public places such as the forest or at sea, recalling his childhood in Canada.
 Still, he is no stranger to urban living, splitting his time between London and Port of Spain in Trinidad.

 There are a number of ways an artist could go about painting the street.
 From Romare Bearden’s choppy, jazzy collages to Reginald Marsh’s bawdy, Rubenesque paintings of Coney Island Beach, there’s a rich and varied history of painters of urban life.
 The Gagosian exhibition includes work by 17 different artists, but since it presents Peter Doig’s view of the subject, it feels more like a single statement followed by silent nods of approval.